"VERY SERIOUS NEWS"

 I had the most wonderful dream: this gorgeous boy took me out and I thought, I’ve got a boyfriend!
 I practically cried when I woke up and found it was a dream.
 Spent ages in bed thinking about it.
 After that I thought about Mark.

 Didn’t do much work, had a pretty grotty day.
 Went down the garden once to see the new greenhouse, which Chump is very thrilled with.

 Started on Ma’s present - four table mats for the boat, in blue and red linen, with a ‘holder’ for a knife, fork, spoon and napkin on each.
 Chump has made Ma a peg basket and Dad a tobacco pouch - lined with PVC from her old mack!

 All watched the Royal Variety Performance.

-Here’s one of his jokes.
-In a dead-pan voice, sounding quite upset, he said, “remember that waterproof, shock-proof, dust-proof watch you gave me?
-It caught fire”.
-We were in stitches for half an hour afterwards.
+This is one of his jokes.
+In a dead-pan voice (sounding upset) he said, “remember that waterproof, shock-proof, dust-proof watch you gave me?
+It caught fire.”
+We were in stitches for half an hour.

 Very serious news: the pound has been de-valued.
-Talk about not keeping promises.
-Daddy says the trouble with this country, unlike France, is that the best people don’t get to the top, so we're run by a bunch of amateurs.
-Now we may not even be able to go skiing as the £50 travel allowance will be worth about £30.
+Talk about not keeping promises!
+Daddy says the trouble with this country (unlike France) is that the best people don’t get to the top.
+We're run by a bunch of amateurs.
+Now we may not even be able to go skiing as the £50 travel allowance will be worth £30.
 Infringe what you like, but don’t infringe the liberty of movement.
-It’s the most important thing in the world, and if we can’t even get off our island there’s hardly any point talking about freedom at all.
-Only now is Mr Wilson talking about cutting down the £100 million we spend on Defence; he should have done that three years ago.
-This country is so grotty.
+It’s the most important thing in the world, and if we can’t even get off our grotty island there’s no point talking about freedom at all.
+Only now is Mr Wilson talking about cutting down the £100 million we spend on Defence.
+He should have done that three years ago.

 I suppose everyone will talk about last night's party tomorrow.